Nonparametric inference for nonstationary spatial point processes: Introduction

 The remainder of the paper is organized as follows.
-Sections 2 and 3 describe the proposed model and the associated inference methodology, respectively.
-Section 4 presents numerical experiments with both simulated and real datasets, including applications in botany and ecology.
+Sections 2 and 3 describe the proposed model and inference methodology, respectively.
+Section 4 presents numerical experiments with both simulated and real datasets.
 Section 5 concludes with a discussion of the results and potential directions for future research.

-\section{Model specification}
+\section{Model Specification}